trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 ### Volume DataCopy Location

-The API reports the current day’s volume in several ways.
+The API reports the current dayÃ¢â‚¬â„¢s volume in several ways.
 They are summarized as follows:

-- Volume tick type 8: The ‘native volume’.
+- Volume tick type 8: The Ã¢â‚¬Ëœnative volumeÃ¢â‚¬â„¢.
 This includes delayed transactions,  busted trades, and combos, but will not update with every tick.
 - RTVolume: highest number, includes non-reportable trades such as odd lots, average price and derivative trades.
-- RTTradeVolume: only includes ‘last’ ticks, similar to number also used in charts/historical data.
+- RTTradeVolume: only includes Ã¢â‚¬ËœlastÃ¢â‚¬â„¢ ticks, similar to number also used in charts/historical data.

 ### RT VolumeCopy Location

-The RT Volume tick type corresponds to the TWS’ Time & Sales window and contains the last trade’s price, size and time along with current day’s total traded volume, Volume Weighted Average Price (VWAP) and whether  or not the trade was filled by a single market maker.
+The RT Volume tick type corresponds to the TWSÃ¢â‚¬â„¢ Time & Sales window and contains the last tradeÃ¢â‚¬â„¢s price, size and time along with current dayÃ¢â‚¬â„¢s total traded volume, Volume Weighted Average Price (VWAP) and whether  or not the trade was filled by a single market maker.

 There is a  setting in TWS which displays tick-by-tick data in the TWS Time &  Sales Window.
 If this setting is checked, it will provide a higher  granularity of data than RTVolume.